huaweicloud/terraform-provider-hcs/docs/data-sources/evs_volumes.md

 * `metadata` - Metadata key/value pairs to associate with the disk.

 * `encryption_info` - Specifies the encryption configuration for the volume.
-Required fields: cmk_id (KMS key ID), cipher (encryption algorithm, supports: AES256-XTS, SM4-XTS).
+Structure is documented below.

 The `attachments` block supports: